pgkelley4/city-boundaries-google-maps/README.md

 the queries to get the data for cities that are available but aren't found.
 An example is Houston, TX.

-There are still a few issues with drawing polygons as it seems to mess up occasionally.
-Currently, I am only aware of issues with San Antonio and I believe this is becuase it is messing up on some of the holes (or in OSM terminology the inner ways of the boundary relation).
+There are still a few issues with drawing polygons with Google Maps as it seems to mess up occasionally.
+Currently, I am only aware of issues with San Antonio and I believe this is becuase it is messing up on some of the holes (or in OSM terminology, the inner ways of the boundary relation).